-The City may establish a design review committee, composed of professionals with expertise in urban design, architecture, engineering, landscape architecture and/or environmental design, or other advisory process, such as an architectural or urban design peer review process, to assist in the review of significant development proposals and capital projects in Downtown and elsewhere in the city.
+The City may establish a design review committee, comprised of professionals with expertise in urban design, architecture, engineering, landscape architecture and/or environmental design, or other advisory process, such as an architectural or urban design peer review process at the applicant's expense, to assist in the review of significant development proposals and capital projects in Downtown and elsewhere in the City.
 In reviewing significant downtown projects, such a committee or process shall be guided by the policies of the Downtown Secondary Plan and shall consider the urban, architectural, engineering, landscape and environmental design aspects of the proposal.